jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_exclude_some_part_of_webpage_from_crawling.md

+## How to exclude some part of Web page from crawling

 OpenSearchServer allows you to exclude certain parts of a webpage from being crawled.

 ### Excluding content using opensearchserver.ignore CSS class